 - Interfere with the conduct of the election.
 The elections official is entitled to determine whether a person is interfering with the conduct of the election. - Physically handle any voting materials or equipment without the express permission of the elections official. - Move or rearrange tables, chairs, or voting booths at the polling place or central counting facility. - Sit at the official worktables or view confidential voter information on any computer terminal or document. - Communicate with voters within 100 feet of the entrance to, or inside of, a polling place, a vote center, an elections official's office, or a satellite location by encouraging them to vote for or against a person or a measure or regarding the voter's qualifications to vote.
 Exit polling of voters is permitted, provided it is conducted at least 25 feet away from the entrance to the polling place. - Directly challenge a voter.
-Only a member of a precinct board may do so, based on evidence presented. - Display any campaign material or wear campaign badges, buttons or apparel. - Wear the uniform of a peace officer, a private guard, or security personnel. - Use cellular phones, pagers, or two-way radios inside the polling place and/or within 100 feet of the entrance to the polling place. - Talk to or attempt to stop poll workers or the central counting site workers while they are processing ballots. - Use the telephones, computers, or other polling place facilities at polling places or the central counting site. - Touch election personnel. - Eat or drink in a polling place or the central counting site. - Assist in operations at any polling place or the central counting site. - Prevent other observers from observing materials or a process.

-Enter secure areas without express permission of the elections official.
+Only a member of a precinct board may do so, based on evidence presented. - Display any campaign material or wear campaign badges, buttons, or apparel. - Wear the uniform of a peace officer, a private guard, or security personnel. - Talk to or attempt to stop poll workers or the central counting site workers while they are processing ballots. - Use the telephones, computers, or other polling place facilities at polling places or the central counting site. - Touch election personnel. - Eat or drink in a polling place or the central counting site. - Assist in operations at any polling place or the central counting site. - Prevent other observers from observing materials or a process. - Enter secure areas without express permission of the elections official.